MossabMilha/OM-VaultChain/README.md

 ### 🎯 **Laravel-Centric API Architecture**

-**All client applications interact exclusively with the Laravel Core API**, which orchestrates calls to the underlying microservices.
+**All client applications interact exclusively with the Laravel Core API**, which handles authentication internally and orchestrates calls to the underlying microservices.
 This ensures consistent authentication, validation, and business logic enforcement across all operations.

+> **🔐 Authentication Note**: Authentication is **built into Laravel** - there is no separate authentication microservice.
+Laravel handles all user authentication, JWT tokens, wallet verification, and session management directly.

 ### � Quick Reference